hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 The delimiter is a zero-length certificate entry encoded as 3 bytes of 0x00.
 TLS 1.3 prohibits empty certificate entries, so this delimiter is unambiguous.
 The delimiter MUST NOT be sent to peers that did not indicate support for dual certificates by including the `dual_signature_algorithms` extension.

 This specification expands CertificateEntry structure from {{Section 4.4.2 of TLS}} in the following way:

+Certificate parsing logic MUST reject messages that contain more than one zero-length delimiter, or that place the delimiter as the first or last entry in the certificate list.
+Certificate parsing logic is:

 ~~~~~~~~~~ ascii-art
 struct {